-The optimal combination of draft, beam, length and capacity will make it possible for these ships to moor, load and discharge in harbours with a limited infrastructure.
-Thanks to the large crew, the yards, the rigging, and the capstan, the cargo can be worked independently in ports of this sort.
+The optimal combination of dimensions and capacity will enable for the clippers to moor, discharge and load in harbours with limited infrastructure.
+Thanks to the large crew, the yards, rigging, and capstan, the cargo can be worked independently in such ports.

-The three masts and square rig, combined with a well-balanced underwater body, will give this prototype the maximum possible propulsion power an emission-free ship can achieve.
-By not being propelled by mechanical means, the investment of an engine room is saved, while it is made possible to optimally exploit the daily meteorological circumstances and seasonal weather patterns.
-Above all it guarantees maximal sustainability.
+The three masts and square rig, combined with a well-balanced underwater body, will give this prototype the maximum possible propulsion an emission-free ship can achieve.
+It guarantees maximal sustainability.